sara-nl/swiftdocs/source/Pages/Clients/s3cmd.rst

 .. image:: /Images/s3cmdlsobjects.png

-If the bucket was, for example, used to store a hierarchy of folders and files, then you need the **--recursive** flag in order to see the contents of a bucket.
+If the bucket was, for example, used to store a hierarchy of folders and files, then you need the **--recursive** flag in order to see the full contents of a bucket.

 .. image:: /Images/s3cmdlsobjects2.png